A functional language that combines

 Concurrent & Parallel Execution

-Built-in support for concurrent actors, parallel processing, and async I/O. Fault-tolerant by design with supervision strategies.
+Built-in support for concurrent actors, parallel processing, and channels.
+Fault-tolerant by design with supervision strategies.

 • Supervisor strategies